ekrueger1217/Music-Genre-Classifier/README.md

 ![graph1](./visualizations/model_comparison.png)

-For every model except the logitistic regression, the train score is far higher than the validation score, suggesting, despite hyperparameter tuning, the models are overfitting.
+For every model except the logitistic regression, the train score is significantly higher than the validation score, suggesting, despite hyperparameter tuning, the models are overfitting.
 This should be addressed as a next step.

 The XGBoost Classifier performed best on validation despite overfitting likely occuring.
-When evaluated on unseen test data, the model produces an accuracy score of 65%.
+When evaluated on unseen test data, the model produces an accuracy score of 74%.

 ![graph2](./visualizations/xgboost_confmatrix_test.png)